alex/what-happens-when/README.rst

 the TTL field reaches zero or if the current router has no space in its queue (perhaps due to network congestion).

-This send and receive happens multiple times following the TCP connection flow:
+This send and receive happens multiple times following the TCP connection flow.
+This process is called the three-way handshake.
+Once the handshakes are done, data transmission is possible:

 * Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN